 Loy later recalled her first connection with Powell, “I don’t remember much about my scenes with Clark.
 The picture doesn’t get going until Bill comes in.
 From the very first scene, a curious thing passed between us, a feeling of rhythm, complete understanding, an instinct for how one could bring out the best in each other.
 In all our work you can see this strange kind of rapport.
 It wasn’t conscious.
 Whatever caused it, though, it was magical.”

 Her belief that the “picture doesn’t get going until Bill comes in” is debatable, as Gable gives an engaging performance as the likeable ne’er-do-well.

-The ship sinking portrayed early in the movie was that of the General Slocum on June 15, 1904, when the excursion steamer, carrying more than 1300 passengers, among them 300 children, caught fire below deck.
+The ship sinking portrayed early in the movie was that of the General Slocum on June 15, 1904.
+The excursion steamer, carrying more than 1300 passengers, among them 300 children, caught fire below deck.
 Ship hands, who had never taken part in a fire drill, discovered the hoses were rotten, as were the 2,500 life preservers they tried handing out to the doomed passengers.
 The final death toll was 1,021, the greatest disaster in New York City until 9/11.

 This film is historically famous for being the movie John Dillinger was watching just before being gunned down by federal agents outside of the theater.
 It won one Academy Award, for Best Original Story (Arthur Caesar).